 Are you looking for more recipes with mussels to try out yourself at home?

-Then you should also check out my mussels with beer and bacon…
+Then you should also check out my mussels with celery and white wine.

 Enjoy!